-That's why we've put together a chronological round-up of all the major Samsung Galaxy S smartphones from the first to the two expected to launch this week.
+To celebrate we've put together a chronological round-up of all the major Samsung Galaxy S smartphones from the first to the recent devices around.
 We've ignored variants - the Neo, Plus, Mini, etc - and stuck to the major phones from each line.

 So scan the phones below and see how Samsung has changed its design philosophy as the technology has improved.